 - Odd Sounds

 A minor amount of hums are expected.
-If you notice distinct clanking racket coming from your water heater, it could possibly be a a sign of a problem.
+If you notice distinct clanking racket coming from your water heater, it could possibly be a sign of a problem.

 If residue has developed inside, your water heater may be less economical.
 This might result in increased energy bills and potential damage to your equipment.